google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`default/` **geom** (?)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| This element sets the attributes of the dummy :ref:`geom <geom>` element of the defaults class.
+| This element sets the attributes of the dummy :ref:`geom <body-geom>` element of the defaults class.
 | All geom attributes are available here except: name, class.

 .. _default-site: